 "The Lord is my Shepherd, I will lack nothing" (Psalm 23:1)

 At other times Christians may pray in very creative ways.
-This may include using the arts - song, painting, poetry, sculpturing, photography - as a way to pray.
-It may include blowing bubbles or dropping rocks in water - anything that helps a person to focus on God can be used in pray.
+This may include using the arts - song, painting, poetry, sculpturing, and photography - as a way to pray.
+It may include blowing bubbles or dropping rocks in water - anything that helps a person to focus on God can be used in prayer.